 Product releases will include enhancements and marquee features in addition to customer-reported defects.
 By providing fixes along with those enhancements, we ensure that we deliver a high quality, well-tested product for our customers.

 During a product release cycle, particular focus is given to S2 and

 Low severity (S4) product defects will be considered for resolution on a case-by-case basis once the issue has been confirmed as a defect.
-Any cases that are linked to S4 defects (per the description above) will be closed once the issue has been confirmed.
+Any cases that are linked to S4 defects will be closed once the issue has been confirmed.
 S4 defects will be reviewed for releases only and CA will make reasonable commercial efforts to incorporate them into a given product release.
 Based on customer reports, area of functionality, and other considerations, we might decide that a defect will not be fixed.
-In this case, the customer will be notified through our standard Support process or the CA PPM online community web site.
+In this case, the customer will be notified through our standard Support process or the CA PPM online community website.

 As part of our effort to continually improve CA PPM, service packs will be released approximately three months after a major product release.
 Service packs typically include enhancements to existing functionality and fixes to reported defects.
 Services packs follow the same methodology for including defects as product releases.